TechLabs-Aachen-e-V/WiSe20_Team_10_Main/reports/report.md

 Our analysis also reveals that predicting the winning draft with enough time and resources should be a solvable problem and could become a huge factor in the eSports arena.

-In the next section we mention some of the possible pathways we can choose in our pursuit of making these predictions close to certainty.
+In the "Outlooks" section we mention some of the possible pathways we can choose in our pursuit of making these predictions close to certainty.

 ---
 ### Potential in application / Usefulness